Norway174/HaloArmory-InDev/README.md

 # HaloArmory-InDev

-Private repository for the HaloArmory Addon.
+(Former) Private repository for the HaloArmory Addon.
-This repo is actively worked on.
+This repo is no-longer actively worked on.

-Issue and Wiki can be found on the main public repository: https://github.com/Norway174/HaloArmory
+Everything has moved over to: https://github.com/Norway174/HaloArmory